SebastienFRA/LVASI/README.md

 L.V.A.S.I. works thanks to scripts written under PowerShell 5.
 It therefore works exclusively under Windows.

-Knowing nothing about it at all before embarking on this project, I scoured the internet a lot to find the answers I was looking for.
+Knowing nothing about it before embarking on this project, I scoured the internet a lot to find the answers I was looking for.
-In the end, the scripts are for a good part of me, and the other almost exclusively based on the work of Jason Bergner from the website "SilentInstallHQ.com".
-It is his work, which he makes available, that I have used for at least half of the software.
+I used Jason Bergner's "SilentInstallHQ.com" site a lot.

 It is certain that the scripts are not optimized, but they work it is already a victory for me.
 My focus with this project is installing and